DevAdeel/DevAdeel/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Mobile Application Developer with 4 years of experience in cross-platform and native Android, IOS mobile apps development.
-I have good knowledge of Riverpod, Providers and BLoC Pattern.
+I'm Mobile Application Developer with 5 years of experience in cross-platform and native Android, IOS mobile apps development.
+I have good knowledge of OOP Pricipals, Riverpod, Providers and BLoC Pattern.
 I take great care in the experience, architecture, and code quality of the things I develop.

 - 🔭 I’m currently working as Flutter Developer.
 - 👯 I’m looking to collaborate on great mobile apps projects.